YPA-Physics/code-ify-physics-2020/README.md

 ### If you are not using a source control system

-Fortunately there is no need for fancy source control systems and some command line interactions if you are not familiar with them.
+Fortunately there is no need for fancy source control systems and command line interactions if you are not familiar with them.
 You can just upload your files via GitHub's web page.
-Here instructions:
+Here are instructions:

-1. Create a folder in your computer named with your name
+1. Create a folder in your computer with your name.
-2. Make changes in it, add whatever your files are
+2. Make changes in it, add all of your project files.
-3. Go to the forked repository page in https://github.com/your_github_username/code-ify-physics-2020.
+3. Go to the forked repository page ar https://github.com/your_github_username/code-ify-physics-2020.
-4. Click on "Add file" dropdown menu, then click "Upload files"
+4. Click on "Add file" dropdown menu, then click "Upload files."

 ![addfile_menu](images/upload_file_dropdown.png)

 5. Click "choose your files"
-6. Then select your folder that you want as your submission, then click "open"
+6. Then select the folder that you want as your submission, then click "open"
-7. Lastly, at the bottom there's "Commit changes" green button; click on that, and you are done.
+7. Lastly, at the bottom there is a "Commit changes" green button; click on that, and you are done.

-Next step making a pull request
+The next step is making a pull request!

-### 3 Make a Pull Request
+### 3 Create a Pull Request

-1. You can make Pull request using the button make Pull Request(below green Code button).
+1. You can create a pull request using the button make Pull Request (below the green Code button).
 Make sure to you have open a pull request from your fork's `master` branch.
 To check this there's dropdown menu in the left:

 ![master](images/how_to_check_master.png)
 ![pr_button](images/pr_button.png)